 Two key criteria that we ask health organisations and medical colleges to consider – when developing recommendations about tests etc that health professionals should question – are that the procedures and tests that they are questioning are used frequently, and also that there is evidence that they may expose patients to harm.

-The ‘Choose Wisely’ campaign will encourage patients to talk with their health professional about tests, treatments and procedures being proposed.
-These messages will be delivered in a range of channels to people seeking health treatment – online, or in medical practices – as well as through discussions with health professionals, public relations activity and the Choose Wisely website.
+The ‘Choose Wisely’ campaign encourages patients to talk with their health professional about tests, treatments and procedures being proposed.
+These messages are delivered in a range of channels to people seeking health treatment – online, or in medical practices – as well as through discussions with health professionals, public relations activity and the Choose Wisely website.
 Consumer NZ is also promoting patient information and resources.

-Patients will be encouraged to ask four questions – to help them ‘Choose Wisely’:
+Patients are encouraged to ask four questions – to help them ‘Choose Wisely’: